 These intersections are intentionally and thoughtfully designed — proving that network management is both a science and an art.

-For this edition on network capacity, we looked at three sources:
+For this edition, we looked at three sources:

 Steve Waddell’s “Global Action Networks”, which identifies 8 network competencies:

 A study by VSO entitled “Capacity Building in Network Organisations” that identified 7 key capacities for assessing networks:

 And the book “Connecting to Change the World” about how networks emerge and evolve: